hongxduan/simkv/src/kvtp/README.md

 - S: String
 - LI: List of Integer
 - LL: LIST of Long
-- LD: LIST OF Double
+- LD: LIST of Double
 - LS: List of String
 - M: Map